MartinLXXX6/The-Windows-Suite/README.md

 - Done!!!

 # Uninstall
 - Deleting the whole folder grants you that the app is uninstalled.

-This tool doesn't create any leftovers as is a portable version.
+#Deep Uninstall
+- To uninstall the app completely leaving no leftovers on your system follow this steps.
+1. Delete the folder.
+2. Press Win + R and type %appdata%
+3. Now locate the folder called "The_Windows_Suite" and delete it.